James Street (Hamilton, Ontario): James Street North

-James Street Art Crawl
+James North Art Crawl

 Growth in the arts and culture sector garnered media attention for Hamilton at the dawn of the 21st century.
 A 2006 article in The Globe and Mail, "Go West, Young Artist," focused on the city's growing art scene.
 On the second Friday of every month (except September), the neighbourhood hosts the James North Art Crawl, where visitors can experience art galleries, shop in independent businesses, and visit neighbourhood cafes and restaurants.
-Founded in September 2005 as an evening of synchronized art exhibition openings, the James Street Art Crawl was, at its peak, a self-directed walking tour of more than 20 art galleries on the street.
-In 2007, the James Street Art Crawl was awarded an Award of Merit as a Visionary Project by the City of Hamilton Urban Design and Architecture Awards.
+Founded in September 2005 as an evening of synchronized art exhibition openings, the James North Art Crawl was, at its peak, a self-directed walking tour of more than 20 art galleries on the street.
+In 2007, the James North Art Crawl was awarded an Award of Merit as a Visionary Project by the City of Hamilton Urban Design and Architecture Awards.

 Despite those origins, the James North Art Crawl has long been synonymous with anarchic sidewalk vendors, leading to escalating tensions and declining quality over the last decade, with some saying that it "feels more like a big garage sale” “oversaturated with random vintage clothes.”

 At the same time, most galleries have closed and artists have largely been priced out of the neighbourhood.
 More than 50 art galleries and artist studios along James Street North have closed since the fall of 2005.
-Only four galleries from the Art Crawl's original era remain in operation 20 years later.
+Very few now exist on the street.
+Only three galleries from the Art Crawl's 2005 launch are still in operation 20 years later: Hamilton Artists Inc., Centre[3] (originally The Print Studio, rebranded in 2012), and You Me Gallery.

+This “bleached reef” effect was predicted by gentrification critics at least as early as 2010, when Mayday Magazine’s article “To The Footsoldiers of Gentrification” was met with reflexive objections from the city’s creative class.
+In late 2011, Hamilton's arts and culture department, formerly operated under the umbrella of community services, was folded into the City's economic development division.
+A widely circulated 2015 broadside, “Now That It’s Undeniable,” updated the "Footsoldiers" critique.
+By 2018, there was remorseful acknowledgement that arts workers had facilitated dynamics that would, in a bitter irony, make the neighbourhood increasingly inhospitable to creative spaces and working artists.